Guardian Council confirms Iranian president’s re-election after partial recount of votes.

 Iranian authorities released five British embassy employees on Monday.

-Relations between the countries have been strained since Tehran accused Western powers – mainly Britain and the US – of inciting street protests and violence following the election, charges both nations rejected.
+Relations between the countries have been strained since Tehran accused Western powers – mainly Britain and the US – of inciting street protests and violence following the election.